Land-Water-Sky Continuum Research Program

 We use satellite and on‑ground monitoring together so that every claim about landscape and climate function can be checked in near real time using our "Real-Time Validation workflows".

-Public satellite platforms, Including Earth Nullschool, NASA Worldview, Google Earth Engine, BoM and ERA5, track flying rivers, pressure gradients, NDVI, soil moisture and fire timing, while field measurements, including BOM Weather stations/river gauges and OzFlux towers, and community observations such as species shifts and cultural calendar cues on Country, ground truth satalite data and track success indicators.
+Public satellite platforms, including Earth Nullschool, Meteoblue, NASA Worldview, Google Earth Engine, BoM and ERA5, track flying rivers, pressure gradients, NDVI, soil moisture and fire timing, while field measurements, including BOM Weather stations/river gauges and OzFlux towers, and community observations such as species shifts and cultural calendar cues on Country, ground truth satellite data and track success indicators.

 All monitoring is interpreted through Two‑Eyed Seeing: Elder‑led readings of signs, seasons and songlines sit alongside quantitative metrics, and results are logged under our Real‑Time Validation Workflows so partners can see exactly how each conclusion was reached.